ghaffaribehdad/Flow_Visualization/README.md

 # Prerequisites:
 1. Visual Studio (tested on VS2017 and VS2019)
-2. Nvidia Graphic Card vit sufficient memory (dependes on the size of dataset)
+2. Nvidia Graphic Card with sufficient memory (dependes on the size of dataset)
 3. CUDA Computing Toolkit
 4. Direct3D11